National Student Media Contests – varies

-Thousands of students compete each year in JEA’s national Write-off competition in everything from broadcast, photography and design to sports, feature and review writing.
+Thousands of students compete each year in JEA’s national media contests in everything from broadcast, photography and design to sports, feature and review writing.
 There is a contest for each skill practiced in a 21st-century media classroom.

 The purpose of the Student Journalist Impact Award is to recognize a secondary school student (or a team of students who worked on the same entry) who, through the study and practice of journalism, has made a significant difference in his/her own life, the lives of others, the school he/she attends and/or the community in which he/she resides.
 This award is co-sponsored by the Journalism Education Association and Quill and Scroll International Honorary Society for High School Journalists.
 The award recognizes secondary school students who, through the practice of journalism, have made a significant difference in the lives of others.

 All work must be from the current school year.
 Content must have been published in a school publication during the current academic year, or must be set to be published in the yearbook that covers the current academic year.

 Are you ready to test your staff’s skills and knowledge against teams from across the country?
 Then start prepping and putting together four-person teams for the National Journalism Quiz Bowl competition, part of the JEA/NSPA National High School Journalism Convention.

 The Sigma Delta Chi Foundation of the Society of Professional Journalists and the Journalism Education Association want to increase high school students’ knowledge and understanding of the importance of independent media to our lives.
 National winners of this essay contest receive scholarship awards.

 The Journalism Education Association sponsors up to five $1,000 scholarships for education majors who intend to teach scholastic journalism.
 Each recipient must be a college junior, senior or master’s degree student in a program designed to prepare him/her for teaching at the secondary-school level.
 Current secondary-school journalism teachers who are in a degree program to improve their journalism teaching skills also are eligible.